How much does a Laborer make?

 Santa Maria, CA

-Santa Maria provides jobs in agriculture and food processing.
-The city is known for its farming industry.
-The average salary is about $46,743.
+Santa Maria offers many labor jobs in agriculture and food processing.
+The area is known for its farms, providing work in crop harvesting.
+The food processing industry also needs workers for their factories.

 Find Laborer jobs in Santa Maria, CA